geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 And there's a separate tricky stuff.
 It's probably specifically to TensorCore, because we can only trigger TensorCore if its parent is safe to pad.
 So we pad that thing and do TensorCore.
-But you can imagine if we... up to the kernel at the wrong point, maybe your TensorCore previously can be triggered, but no longer can be triggered.
+But you can imagine if we.. up to the kernel at the wrong point, maybe your TensorCore previously can be triggered, but no longer can be triggered.
 I don't have a good solution for that, but that's the main reason why if we just blindly put don't realize a lot of things get slower because tensor core don't over trigger.

 ##### **Geohot** [[00:12:39](https://www.youtube.com/watch?v=m7zQq40dr2M&t=759)]